 \subsection{Manual Evaluation}

 Manual annotation was performed for 100 reference Cochrane reviews and the 5 systems described above.
 Annotators were shown summaries generated by these systems in turn, \emph{in random order}.
-Randomization was performed independently for each review, i.e., for each reference summary.
-Annotators were blinded to which system produced which summaries during assessment.
+Randomization was performed independently for each review (i.e., for each reference summary).
+Annotators did not know which system produced which summaries during assessment.
+We asked four questions across two pages about generated summaries.

-We asked four questions across two pages about each generated summary.
-The first page displayed only the generated summary, and asked annotators to appraise its \emph{relevance} to the topic (the title of the corresponding systematic review) on a 3-point ordinal scale ranging from mostly off-topic to strongly focused on-topic.
-The second question on the first page concerned `semantic plausibility'; this is intended to measure whether the generated text is understandable, coherent, and free from self-contradictory statements.
+The first page displayed only the generated summary, and asked annotators to appraise its \emph{relevance} to the topic (the title of the corresponding systematic review) on a 3-point ordinal scale ranging from mostly off-topic to strongly on-topic.
+The second question on the first page concerned `semantic plausibility', intended to measure whether the generated text is understandable, coherent, and free from self-contradictory statements.
 This assessment was on a five-point (Likert) scale.

 Following these initial evaluations, annotators were asked two additional questions to assess the factuality of generated summaries with respect to the reference.
 The first concerned the direction of the reported finding in the reference summary (e.g., did the authors conclude the intervention being investigated beneficial compared with the control?).
 The second question then asked the annotator to assess the degree to which the generated summary agreed with the reference summary in terms of these key conclusions.
 Both of these judgments were collected on Likert-scales.